IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

 - benefit from connections within a group of successful real estate investors

-We’re honored that 87% of our investors continue to reinvest their equity with us.
+We’re honored that over 80% of our investors choose to reinvest their equity with us.

-Performance reports are delivered to our investors on a monthly and quarterly basis.
+- reports transparently to owners on a monthly and quarterly basis

 Each apartment asset in the IMG portfolio is aligned with our own investment goals—to enhance the resident experience plus deliver value and equity growth over the long term.
 IMG’s leaders confidently place their own personal equity into every IMG multifamily syndication.

-Throughout the entire ownership period, you will visit your IMG Investor Portal dashboard to access:
+Throughout the full life cycle of your investment, you will visit your IMG Investor Portal dashboard to access:

 - Current performance metrics